I-T raids on Kanpur perfume trader unearth around Rs 150 cr, biggest recovery ever

 An Income Tax (IT) raid in a Kanpur perfume trader Piyush Jain's residence has unearthed approximately Rs 150 crore cash in biggest recovery from tax raids, informed Vivek Johri, Chairman, Central Board of Indirect Taxes and Customs (CBIC).
 The counting is still underway.

 Johri added that the concerned department had received information that pan masala and gutka company Trimurti Fragrances is transporting materials without any invoices and without paying taxes.
 "We searched their 3 entities and recovered approx Rs 150 crore cash.
-This is the biggest recovery ever in the history of CBIC," he said, adding that no arrest has been taken place so far.
+This is the biggest recovery ever in the history of CBIC," he said, adding that no arrest has been taken place so far, reported news agency ANI.

 "A case of fake invoicing and fake credit was reported...
 In search we found an item on which GST tax rate is of 28% plus cess," he said, adding that Goods and Services Tax (GST) law is that if an invoice is more than a certain limit then one needs to generate invoices.